xyiorgyx/Password-Generator/README.md

 Application intended to  be used to create a random password based on user inputs.

 ## How to Use.
-- The random password generator will create a password of no less than 10 characters.
+- The random password generator will create a password of no less than 10 characters and no more than 80 characters.
 User must input at least a minimum of 4 lowercase letters, 4 uppercase letters, 1 number, and 1 symbol.
 - Password generator will not accept non-integer inputs.

 ## Purpose